antimof/UxPlay/README.md

 **-s wxh@r**  As above, but also informs the AirPlay  client about the screen refresh rate of the display.
 Default is r=60 (60 Hz); r is a whole number with three digits or less.
-Values greater that 255 are ignored.
+Values greater than 255 are ignored.

 **-fps n ** sets a maximum frame rate (in frames per second) for the AirPlay client to stream video; n must be a whole number with 3 digits or less.